MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Java/Testing/Mockito/SweetMockito/README.md

 Don't use spies.
 Don't nest mocks.
 Setup a testing strategy.
 Avoid an object creating an object.
-It is impossible to test.
+It's impossible to test and mock those.
 ```
 DON'T:
 public User(...) {